Anonymous Boy

-Tony Arena (born circa 1965, Franklin Square, New York) – also known by his pen name Anonymous Boy – is an openly queer artist, writer, and filmmaker.
+Tony Arena (born circa 1965), also known by his pen name Anonymous Boy, is an openly queer artist, writer, and filmmaker.
 He is known for his comics, his involvement in the queercore movement, and other contributions to queer punk zines, his column in Maximum Rocknroll magazine, his public-access television program The Wild Record Collection, and animation such as his film Green Pubes.

 Career

 Comics and artistic work

 He adopted the pen name Anonymous Boy after G.B.
 Jones, the editor of queer punk zine J.D.s, credited an illustration he'd submitted to "an anonymous boy".
-His erotic and romantic drawings of punks garnered much attention, and after the demise of J.D.s, his work appeared in many other publications such as Outpunk, Speed Demon, RFD, The Burning Times, Aunt Franne, Teen Fag, NYQ, YELL Zine, Androzine, and many more.
-His work is also featured in documentaries such as Queercore: How to Punk a Revolution.
-He also provided some record cover and insert art for the bands Pansy Division, The Lone Wolves, Limp Wrist and for the cover of the queer punk compilation record, Stop Homophobia #2, released by Turkey Baster Records.

 Anonymous Boy was a queer punk zine that Arena began in the 1980s and ran through the early 2000s with nine known collections.
-This zine, with its title being the same as Arena’s pen name, is one of his most prominent.